 Alternatively, as the Court noted in Keaton v.
-Hannum, an IMAP32 capture to a PST format (using Microsoft Outlook or a collection tool) is a practical alternative.
-The resultant PST won't look or work exactly like Gmail (i.e., messages won't thread in the same way and flagging will be different); but it will supply a large measure of the functionality and completeness of the Gmail source.
-Plus, it's a form that lends itself to many downstream processing options.
+Hannum, an IMAP50 capture to a PST format (using Microsoft Outlook or a collection tool) is a practical alternative.
+The resultant PST won't look or work exactly like Gmail (i.e., messages won't thread in the same way and flagging will be

-31 It was once possible to create complete, offline replications of Gmail using a technology called Gears; however, Google discontinued support of Gears some time ago.
+49 It was once possible to create complete, offline replications of Gmail using a technology called Gears; however, Google discontinued support of Gears some time ago.
 Gears' successor, called "Gmail Offline for Chrome," limits its offline collection to just a month's worth of Gmail, making it a complete non-starter for e-discovery.
 Moreover, neither of these approaches employs true native forms as each was designed to support a different computing environment.

-32 IMAP (for Internet Message Access Protocol) is another way that e-mail client and server applications can talk to one another.
+50 IMAP (for Internet Message Access Protocol) is another way that e-mail client and server applications can talk to one another.
 The latest version of IMAP is described in RFC 3501.
 IMAP is not a form of e-mail storage; it is a means by which the structure (i.e., foldering) of webmail collections can be replicated in local mail client applications like Microsoft Outlook.
 Another way that mail clients communicate with mail servers is the Post Office Protocol or POP; however, POP is limited in important ways, including in its inability to collect messages stored outside a user's Inbox.
 Further, POP does not replicate foldering.
 Outlook "talks" to Exchange servers using MAPI and to other servers and webmail services using MAPI (or via POP, if MAPI is not supported).